 The Company has established the Nomination Committee according to the relevant requirements under the Listing Rules.
-As at the date of this annual report, the Nomination Committee is chaired by Ms. Ma Yaqing, the Chairlady of the Board, who was appointed on 21 January 2021, and comprised of Ms. Li Xuemei and Mr. Chen Yung-cheng, who are independent non-executive Directors.
-Ms. Xia Lin and Mr. Guo Xinping ceased to act a chairlady/ member of the Nomination Committee with effect from 21 January 2022 following their resignation as Director or independent non-executive Director.
+As at the date of this annual report, the Nomination Committee is chaired by Ms. Ma Yaqing, the Chairlady of the Board, who was appointed on, and comprised of Ms. Li Xuemei and Mr. Chen Yung-cheng, who are independent non-executive Directors.